LaunchCode-Education-Archived/csharp-web-development/src/assignments/tech-jobs-oo.rst

 change the name of an employer (e.g. due to a typo or a name change at the company), we can change it in one place, the single ``Employer`` object that represents that company.

+As you continue to work on the assignment, you will find further ways to streamline the application.

 Enable Extension
 ~~~~~~~~~~~~~~~~